villekf/OMEGA-doc/docs/source/tof.rst

 TOF in GATE data can either be included directly in GATE by setting the `temporal resolution module <https://opengate.readthedocs.io/en/latest/digitizer_and_detector_modeling.html#time-resolution>`_ or by simply adding the preferred temporal noise in OMEGA.
 In the first case, you will only be able to use the one temporal resolution that you set in GATE, but in the latter case you will be able to choose any temporal resolution and use the same simulated data to create different TOF data sets each with different temporal resolution.

-If you are using TOF data with the temporal resolution module, you should set ``options.TOF_noise_FWHM = 0`` such that no additional noise is included. ``options.TOF_FWHM`` on the other should be the FWHM of the added temporal noise multiplied with sqrt(2).
+If you are using TOF data with the temporal resolution module, you should set ``options.TOF_noise_FWHM = 0`` such that no additional noise is included. ``options.TOF_FWHM`` on the other hand should be the FWHM of the added temporal noise multiplied with sqrt(2).

 When using GATE data, the actual temporal resolution will most likely differ from the one specified by ``options.TOF_noise_FWHM``.
-If you want to know the actual time resolution with the specified added noise you should run a simulation with a point source.
-Alternative, multiplying with sqrt(2) should be relatively accurate in most cases.
+If you want to know the actual time resolution with the specified added noise, you should run a simulation with a point source.
+Alternatively, multiplying with sqrt(2) should be relatively accurate in most cases.

 Inputing custom TOF values
 --------------------------

-Instead of using the above, you can also enable TOF data by simply inputting ``options.TOF_bins`` and ``options.TOFCenter`` values. ``options.TOFCenter`` are the distances of each bin from the center in millimeters thus the number of elements needs to be same as the number of bins.
+Instead of using the above, you can also enable TOF data by simply inputting ``options.TOF_bins`` and ``options.TOFCenter`` values. ``options.TOFCenter`` are the distances of each bin from the center in millimeters thus the number of elements needs to be the same as the number of bins.
 In addition to that, you need to input the standard deviation (in millimeters, usually derived from the FWHM) of the TOF data into ``options.sigma_x``.

 Internally both values are computed (in MATLAB/Octave) as: